Setup

 fjx init

-This scaffolds the Claude Code wrappers (.claude/agents/, .claude/commands/) that delegate to fjx <role> prompt.
+This scaffolds slash-command wrappers in .agents/commands/fjx/ that delegate to fjx <role>.
 It's idempotent — safe to re-run.
 Use --force to overwrite files that have drifted from the stub.

 Then commit the scaffold: